cosmos/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 <HighlightBox type="learning">

-In this section, you will get an introduction:
+In this section, you will get an introduction to:

-* Of the Cosmos Ecosystem
+* The Cosmos Ecosystem
-* Into the Cosmos SDK
+* The Cosmos SDK
-* To the Inter-Blockchain Communication Protocol
+* The Inter-Blockchain Communication Protocol
+* The Cosmos Hub
-* To the Ignite CLI
+* The Ignite CLI
-* Into CosmWasm
+* CosmWasm

 </HighlightBox>